 If you’re too high strung to just chill for a bit of time during your busy day, the next two tips are for you.

 I used to be a serious meta-worker.
-This is when you do something tangentially related to the work you actually should be doing, and feel busy and “productive” because of it.
-(Planning VS Actually Working) Organizing the spices before you make dinner.
+This is when you do something tangentially related to the work you actually should be doing, and feel busy and “productive” because of it. (example: planning in your pretty scheduler insted of actually working) Organizing the spices before you make dinner.
 Rewriting your to-do list before actually doing something on it.
 Those things are procrastination disguised as work.
 AKA: Metawork.
 I would normally steer clients away from planning vs working.
 Metawork is usually a no no. However…..

 For our planned procrastination purposes, metawork is now OK!
 If during your scheduled procrastination time you choose to fill it with metawork activities, you’re winning!!!
 Reading books or websites on a topic related to your field, brainstorming project ideas, looking through websites for blog post ideas… all OK and productive procrastination.